-Board Vote Recommendation Page Reference (for more detail) Item 1: Election of Directors The Board and the CNGC believe that the 15 nominees described in this proxy statement have the necessary skills FOR each Director and qualifications to provide effective oversight and strategic guidance.
-Nominee 12 Item 2: Ratification of EY as Independent Accountants The Audit Committee believes that continuing to engage EY as Walmart's independent accountants for fiscal 2016 is in the best interests of Walmart and its shareholders, and we are asking shareholders to ratify the Audit Committee's selection of EY for fiscal 2016.
+Board Vote Recommendation Page Reference (for more detail) Item 1: Election of Directors The Board and the CNGC believe that the 15 nominees described in this proxy statement have the necessary skills and qualifications to provide effective oversight and strategic guidance.
+FOR each Director Nominee 12 Item 2: Ratification of EY as Independent Accountants The Audit Committee believes that continuing to engage EY as Walmart's independent accountants for fiscal 2016 is in the best interests of Walmart and its shareholders, and we are asking shareholders to ratify the Audit Committee's selection of EY for fiscal 2016.
 FOR 37 Item 3: Advisory Vote to Approve Named Executive Officer Compensation The CNGC has carefully designed our executive compensation program to emphasize pay for performance and support our enterprise strategy.
 We are asking shareholders to approve, on a non-binding, advisory basis, the compensation of Walmart's NEOs as described in this proxy statement.
 FOR 77 Item 4: Approval of the Wal-Mart Stores, Inc. Stock Incentive Plan of 2015 We are seeking shareholders' approval of our 2015 Stock Incentive Plan, which is an amendment and restatement of our existing Stock Incentive Plan.
 Shareholder approval is required for certain performance-based awards under this plan to be eligible to be tax deductible to Walmart.
 We are not requesting approval of any additional Shares for issuance under this plan.
-FOR 81 Items 5-9: Shareholder Proposals After careful consideration, the Board recommends a vote against each of the five shareholder proposals described in this proxy statement.
-AGAINST each shareholder proposal 87 via the internet by going to www.proxyvote.com and following the instructions at that website;
+FOR 81 Items 5-9: Shareholder Proposals TON 01 After careful consideration, the Board recommends a vote against each of the five shareholder proposals described in this proxy statement.
+AGAINST each shareholder proposal 87 form with your mobile device;